 Spotify is yet another site that can be used to target a wide range of niches.
 A huge percentage of Spotify users have free accounts, which means that your reach is well worth the investment.

-Being a relatively newer platform means a limited range of formats, however, given the popularity of the platform it is safe to say that this will likely increase in the very near future.
+Being a relatively newer platform means a limited range of formats – however, given the popularity of the platform, it is safe to say that Spotify ads will likely increase in the very near future.

 If your brand caters to a younger demographic, then your brand will do well on Snapchat.
-With over 200 million users a DAY, its a one-stop for anyone looking to market to a global network of users!
+With over 200 million users a DAY, this is a one-stop shop for anyone looking to market to a global network of users!

 Keep in mind that since Snapchat is a mobile app, you wouldn’t be able to target users on devices other than smartphones and tablets.

 Twitter often sees users that generate a comparatively larger income than most social media sites.
 As an added plus, it also has a decent CTR rate compared to other traffic sources, as well as less competition.

 Here’s an interesting statistic: 54% of Reddit users happen to be American.
-It allows you to target your advertising by device and it is quite flexible with its settings as well.
-You know that “there’s a subreddit for everything”, so no matter how obscure your niche is, you’ll be very likely to find it here.
+This popular platform allows you to target your advertising by device and it is quite flexible with its settings as well.
+You know that “there’s a subreddit for everything,” so no matter how obscure your niche is, you’ll be very likely to find enthusiasts for it on Reddit.

-However, in compariosn to other traffic sources, Reddit does seem to attract more gamers and those that convention might likely deem to be of the “geek” variety – so make sure that’s a match for your audience.
+However, in compariosn to other traffic sources, Reddit does seem to attract more gamers and those that conventionally might be deemed to be of the “geek” variety – so make sure that’s a match for your audience.

 Yandex has surprisingly low competition and provides a much cheaper alternative to other paid advertising.
 And of course, there’s no better way to reach Russians if that’s who you’re targeting!

-Vibrant Media is a great network that allows your content to access more than six thousand publishing sites online.
-It offers real-time targeting, native ad placement and a variety of advertising formats including mosaic, storyboard, and lightbox.
+Vibrant Media is a great network that allows your content access to more than 6,000 publishing sites online.
+It offers real-time targeting, native ad placement, and a variety of advertising formats, including mosaic, storyboard, and lightbox.

-One of its main focuses includes placing your content within the right context to increase the likelihood of viewer engagement.
+One of its main focuses is placing your content within the right context to increase the likelihood of viewer engagement.

-As far as mobile traffic goes, Airpush is one of the top advertising networks and a great paid traffic source!
-It’s got a wide range of advertising formats, fantastic support, great tracking and a good interface to work with.
+As far as mobile traffic goes, Airnow Media is one of the top advertising networks and a great paid traffic source!
+It’s got a wide range of advertising formats, fantastic support, great tracking, and a good interface to work with.

 Okay, so the first thing you need to know is that Bing and Yahoo got together.
 If you advertise on Bing, you’re going to leverage the audiences of both these search engines.
 However, keep in mind that this is still just 1/10th of Google’s traffic.

 That being said, if you’re looking to experiment with paid search, Bing Ads is definitely the best alternative to Google right now!

 Getting the Most Out of Your Paid Traffic Sources

-In addition to choosing the right paid traffic sources to run your ad campaigns, you also need to focus on the basics of marketing.
+In addition to choosing the right paid traffic sources to run your ad campaigns, you also need to focus on the mechanics of marketing.

 Effective copy, solid ad creative (ie images and videos), and a great CTA all go a long way in getting the most out of your investment.
-If you’re using content to source traffic, then you have to ensure that its top-quality material that has the ability to stand out amidst the clutter that prevails.
-If you don’t find success after experimenting with multiple sources, its time to re-evaluate your strategy.
+If you’re using content to source traffic, then you have to ensure it’s top-quality material that has the ability to stand out amidst the clutter that prevails.
+If you don’t find success after experimenting with multiple sources, then it’s time to re-evaluate your strategy.

-If you found this helpful, you’re sure to love the rest of our content.
+If you found this helpful, you’re sure to love at some of our other posts.
 Have a gander at the rest of our blog for great tips on affiliate marketing – and don’t forget to check out ClickBank’s official affiliate marketing education platform, Spark!
 Our team of experts covers all sorts of important topics, including Facebook Ads